Creating and maintaining a company website is vital for success in today's digital world, but doing so requires an

 You might be aiming to build customer confidence by giving information, you might have a new product line that you wish to promote or you may just be after a boost in sales and some international business.

 Whatever your reason, it's important to understand that a website should not just be a method of contact.
 Merely adding your contact details to a website will not boost sales!
 You'll just be listing your business in the world's biggest business directory, and we all know how much we love looking through directories...right?

 Problem 2: Your website doesn't meet your customers' expectations

-The development of so much choice out there on the internet has meant that website visitors are very fussy about their user experience.
+With so much choice out there on the internet (and so many websites being incredibly well optimised for users) it's meant that website visitors are very fussy about their user experience and it's a lot more noticeable when a site fails to meet these expectations.

 If a site they are visiting doesn't meet their needs and doesn't give them a smooth user journey to their goal, they will quickly click over to a different one.
 This means that an important element of website design is understanding customer needs.